By

 President notwithstanding.
 That’s why many northern youths did not see the Muslimness of almost everyone in the

-former president, Goodluck Jonathan’s government, including his VP, Namadi
+former President, Goodluck Jonathan’s government, including his VP, Namadi

 Sambo.
 They were simply all arna, infidels.

-unfortunate we were (and some still are) that extreme.
+Thus, whosoever voted for him had ‘blasphemed’, according to some zealots.
+Unfortunately, we were (and some still are) that extreme.
 No doubt Boko Haram

 thrives.